Bchamp21/assignment2-SARAKAM/AboutMe.md

 ---
 ###### My Favourite Quotes

-> When you sit with a nice girl for two hours you think it's only a minute, but when you sit on a hot stove for a minute you think it's two hours.
-That's relativity.
+> "When you sit with a nice girl for two hours you think it's only a minute, but when you sit on a hot stove for a minute you think it's two hours.
+That's relativity."
 >                                                   *-Albert Einstein*
 >
->The Greatness of a person has to be estimated by his ability to tolerate provoking situations.
+>"The Greatness of a person has to be estimated by his ability to tolerate provoking situations."
 >                                                   *-Radhanath Swami*